ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 exit /B 0
 ```

+The MySQL service will fail to setup if you are trying to install MySQL version 8 using a MySQL version 5 my.ini file.
+This will occur if the EPICS TOP repository is not up to date (see step 4.).
+To fix this, navigate to `C:\Instrument\Apps\EPICS\` and run `git pull`.

 ### 7. Check that the MySQL service has installed and is started (and set to automatically start)